mattorp/syn-http/README.md

 scene-dropdown-<i>
 ```

-i is the 0-based index of the type of control, in order of appearance in the Synesthesia app.
+<i> is the 0-based index of the type of control, in order of appearance in the scene.json file.

 ## Convenience